USA > Virginia > Central Piedmont > Michael Shaps WineWorks

 Chardonnay: from the Wild Meadow Vineyard in Purcellville (Middleburg AVA, several miles north and a bit uphill from the Monticello AVA), widely recognized as one of the finest sites for Chardonnay in the state.
 Grapes here ripen about 2 weeks later than in the vineyards around Charlottesville, and the cooler evening temperatures help preserve the acidity.
 Vinified in the Burgundian style- whole cluster pressed, then fermented in oak barrique (50% new) using only ambient wild yeast, followed by a prolonged malolactic fermentation, then ageing in barrique on the lees.
 A balanced and well structured Chardonnay that ages well for 5-8 years.

-Viognier: The 2019 Viognier is made up of 93% Viognier with 7% Riesling to lift the fruit a bit.
+Viognier: Michael’s Viognier is made up of around 90% Viognier with 7-10% Riesling to lift the fruit a bit.
 Aged in 100% stainless steel for 6 months, the result is lush and tropical with floral and stone fruit aromatics with a hint of anise on the nose.
 The palate offers texture from the skin contact, and is balanced by crisp acidity, resulting in a well-balanced food friendly wine.

-Petit Manseng: The 2017 Petit Manseng is made up of 89% petit manseng and 11% Roussanne.
+Petit Manseng: The Petit Manseng is made up of nearly 100% Petit Manseng with a touch of Roussanne.

 Aged in 30% new French oak for 9 months.
 This is a big white that expresses a beautiful aromatic complexity of grilled pineapple notes, apricots and peaches.
 The barrel notes are well integrated and add good balance to the bright acidity.
 This wine is built to age and will continue to express itself for 5-7 years after bottling.

-Cabernet Franc: Shaps’ 2017 Cabernet Franc is 100% Cabernet Franc aged in 52% new French oak for 22 months.
+Cabernet Franc: Shaps’ Cabernet Franc is 100% Cabernet Franc aged in French oak (about half new) for 22 months.
 This is a medium weight style that has nice red fruit notes, gentle tannins, and substantial length.
 Very approachable now.
 This wine pairs well with a wide variety of cuisine.